-As of 26 March 2021, there were around 2,000 military personnel committed to assist with 48 open COVID-19 MACA requests.
-This number is kept under constant review and military personnel will be available to support where needed.
-There are around 14,000 personnel on standby who can be called upon for COVID-19 tasks.
+As of 22 October 2021, there were around 550 military personnel committed to assist with 13 open COVID-19 MACA requests.
+This number is kept under constant review and military personnel will be available to support on tasks which meet the MACA principles.
+There are around 4,000 personnel on standby who can be called upon for COVID-19 tasks.

 Support to hospitals

-Hundreds of defence medics deployed to hospitals across the UK to work in intensive care units and other patient facing roles, providing vital care alongside health professionals, to help relieve pressure on the NHS and Northern Ireland Health and Social Care Services.
-The defence medics joined the 1,600 personnel embedded within the NHS on a long term basis.
+In early 2020, hundreds of defence medics deployed to hospitals across the UK to help relieve pressure on health care services.
+The defence medics joined the 1,600 personnel embedded within the NHS on a long-term basis.

 Assisting with the National Testing Effort

-The UK Armed Forces have been supported the government’s efforts to increase national testing capacity and support local authorities to get tests to those who need them.
-Defence have supported testing programmes in Birmingham, Nottingham, Merthyr Tydfil, Liverpool, Kent, Manchester and in Scotland.
+The Armed Forces have supported the UK’s Covid-19 testing efforts including programmes in Birmingham, Nottingham, Merthyr Tydfil, Liverpool, Kent, Manchester and in Scotland.

 Over 110 military personnel are currently deployed to support mobile testing units in Scotland run by the Scottish Ambulance Service Board.
 Armed Forces personnel are primarily working around Glasgow and Edinburgh to help identify and break chains of transmission.